Stay safe while studying abroad

 Every student participating in a university-related travel activity must register their trip.
-McGill Travel Registry allows us to track where and when you travel so that we can offer you emergency assistance if a crisis occurs.

 The Travel Registry form, including the mandatory Student Acknowledgement and Consent Form, must be completed and submitted before your travel date.